Zbeyer/Nora/sylex/sylex.md

 ### The Grand Phoenix

 The Grand Phoenix is a celestial entity that the Sanctum views as the ultimate expression of rebirth.
-It is the main object of worship
+It is their main object of worship

 ![The grand phoenix](./assets/The%20grand%20phoenix.png)